bowyshot/gs_mail_merge/README.md

 # gs_mail_merge
-Use Google Sheets to send out many HTML- formatted emails for free
+Use Google Sheets to mass send identical HTML- formatted emails (with only a change in the name addressed) for free.